jonasbanurea/jelita-platform-microservices/README.md

-# 🏛️ Jelita Licensing Service - Microservices Architecture
+# 🏛️ Developing a Microservices-Based Licensing Platform for West Java Using
+the SCSE Framework

 > **Monolith to Microservices Transformation for Enhanced Scalability and Interoperability**